 One Home is the consumer awareness campaign of the Climate Alliance Community Interest Company.
 The Climate Alliance is a not-for-profit, social enterprise was formed in 2017 and is dedicated to providing practical solutions to climate change.
 As such all of the income received is reinvested for the benefit of the community, through the One Home campaign in the UK.

 One Home is kindly supported by companies and philanthropists who want to reduce pollution and help protect our planet.
-These companies are listed in the Directory and we are very grateful for their support.

 Sir David King, formerly the UK’s climate envoy (2013-2017) and the Government’s chief scientific adviser (2000-2007) has thrown his weight behind the project: